ItsMeRioooo/Lyrics-Alipin-Python/README.md

-# Lyrics Alipin Python
+# Lyrics Alipin Shamrock Python

-This is a simple Python program that displays the lyrics of "Alipin" with typing and pause effects.
+This is a simple Python program that displays the lyrics of "Alipin" by Shamrock with typing and pause effects.

 ## How to Run